Sangay Ngedup: Biography

 Sangay Ngedup was born in Nobgang village in Punakha.
 He is the second child and eldest son in a family of three brothers and six sisters.
 Four of his sisters are married to the former King of Bhutan, Jigme Singye Wangchuck.

-His father, Yab Dasho Ugyen Dorji (1925–2019), was the Founder and Proprietor of Ugyen Academy (03/04/2002).
+His father, Yab Dasho Ugyen Dorji (1925–2019), was the founder and proprietor of Ugyen Academy (UA) (03/04/2002).
 His mother is Yum Thuiji Zam (b.
 1932).
+Yum Thuiji Zam Charity School in Thimphu District is named after her.